OptimFinance/odao-proposals/0001-LongLiveTheODAO/0001-LongLiveTheODAO.md

 If the Bond reached maximum duration of 6 months the redemption value would be 103.5 ADA Optim’s ILE system would value this bond at 103.5 ADA in calculating the amount of OPTIM a participant receives in exchange for the bond described in the above example.

-*Bonds issued and purchased after 10/17/2023 are not eligible for ILE exchange
+*Bonds issued after 10/17/2023 are not eligible for ILE exchange, but bonds purchased on second hand markets (that were issued before the cutoff, are)

 ### Liquidity Allocations